Margin in Abstract Spaces: Main Results

-This naturally raises the converse question: \emph{can every margin problem $\F$ that is learnable for all $\gamma\in(0,1)$ be embedded into a learnable Banach space?} Unfortunately, the answer is negative, as shown by the following result.
+This naturally raises the converse question: \emph{can every margin problem $\F$ that is learnable for all $\gamma\in(0,1)$ be embedded into a margin-learnable Banach space?} Unfortunately, the answer is negative, as shown by the following result.

 \begin{boxtheorem}{Learnable class with no learnable Banach embedding}{embed} There exists a symmetric and convex set of functions $\F \subset \R^{\N}$ that is $\gamma$-learnable for all $\gamma\in(0,1)$, yet admits no embedding into any learnable Banach space. \end{boxtheorem}